Innocent (Our Lady Peace song): Background and writing

 Maida said in 2002 that "Innocent" was one of his favorite songs from Gravity.
 "I wrote this song over a year ago and I was originally hesitant to play it for the band, but once we got into the studio and began working with Bob we were able to make it an Our Lady Peace song."
 According to Maida, the song's title was originally "Arrogant" and it had different lyrics.
 The producer, Bob Rock, made him rewrite most of the songs from Gravity in order to make them more accessible and easier to understand.

 Content

 The song is about young people who are going through a difficult phase in their lives, namely Johnny, who wants to be a famous musician but struggles with writing songs, and Tina, who is insecure about her body and appearance.
-The song refers to the legendary rock musicians John Lennon and Kurt Cobain.
+The song refers to the musicians John Lennon and Kurt Cobain.